 Amendment 78.
 Amendment 78 to the Arkansas Constitution, approved at the 2000 General Election and effective January 1, 2001, authorized cities and counties to form redevelopment districts for the purpose of financing redevelopment projects.
-The ad valorem taxes levied by any taxing unit (including municipalities) on property in a redevelopment district may be divided so that all or part of the ad valorem taxes levied against any increase in the assessed value of property in the area after approval of the redevelopment project.
-Debt service millage approved by voters prior to January 1, 2001, and debt service millage existing at the time of the creation of the redevelopment district occurring after the creation of such redevelopment district is excluded if such additional millage is pledged for repayment of a specific bond issue.
+The ad valorem taxes levied by any taxing unit (including municipalities) on property in a redevelopment district may be divided so that all or part of the ad valorem taxes levied against any increase in the assessed value of property in the area after approval of the redevelopment plan for the district shall be used to pay any indebtedness incurred for the redevelopment project.
+Debt service millage approved by voters prior to January 1, 2001, and debt service millage existing at the time of the creation of the redevelopment district are excluded.
+The increase in total millage rate in the redevelopment district occurring after the creation of such redevelopment district is excluded if such additional millage is pledged for repayment of a specific bond issue.